robinson2701/jekyll-now/_posts/2017-10-06-Lesson-2-IT-Year-9.md

     <td>How did I learn?
 What strategies were effective? </td>
   </tr>
   <tr>
     <td>I listened really well and took note on what we had to do.
 I found it really enjoyable.
-I asked my partner for help as I arrived late to the lesson but completed the work.</td>
+It was confusing at first but I soon got the hang of it.</td>
   </tr>
   <tr>
     <td>What limited my learning?
 Which habits do I need to work on?</td>
   </tr>
   <tr>
-    <td>To use the variables even more e.g if and vlookup.</td>
+    <td>To remember to is the time well as sometimes I can forget what I just did which wasted a lot of time.</td>
   </tr>
   <tr>
     <td>What will I change for next time?
 How will I improve my learning?</td>